juestellab/deepmb/README.md

 ### Citation

-If you use this code please cite [1].
+Please cite [1] if you use this code and/or any of the provided binary files.

 ### DeepMB reference